 - Babies under one month - change every two hours during the day, and before/after every night feed (whichever you prefer)

-- Babies under six months - change every 2 1/2 hours during the day, and before/after every night feed (whichever you prefer), rising to every 3 hours as baby drops night feeds and gets towards six months
+- Babies under six months - change every 2 1/2 hours during the day, and at night feed as needed (i.e. if they are still pooing at night)

 - Babies and toddlers over six months - change approximately every 3 hours during the day